sifteo/thundercracker/docs/doxygen/src/getting_started.md

 The Sifteo SDK is distributed as a zip archive, and can be unpacked anywhere on your machine.

+It is recommended to unpack the SDK archive to a path with no spaces in the name - `make` is used as the default build tool, which does not handle paths with spaces very well.

 ![](@ref installation.png)

 ## What's Inside?